Gorka Plada-Girón (ES/UK) – Lettres à Napeoléon

 Gorka Plada-Girón über sein piano piece „Lettres à Napeoléon“:

-Special thanks to John Cooney (Junior Academy London) for advice and support.
+Special thanks to John Cooney (Yehudi Menuhin School, UK) for advice and support.

 Piano piece „Lettres à Napeoléon“ – Aufführungen: